ripaaf/bruteforce-gen-13T/README.md

-# bruteforce-gen-13Q
+# bruteforce-gen-13T
-bruteforce pipeline to generate more than 13Quintilion combination
+bruteforce pipeline to generate more than 13 Trilion combination